Exawind/amr-wind/docs/sphinx/walkthrough/turbine.rst

 * We are now reading in boundary condition data, not writing it out.
 Similarly, the x- and y- boundaries are no longer periodic, requiring us to specify some extra characteristics about the inflow.
+* We added the line ``io.outputs="actuator_src_term"`` to output relevant information about the location of the turbines for plotting purposes
 * ``incflo.physics`` now includes ``Actuator`` so that turbine-related calculations can take place.
 * Similarly, we remove ``ABLForcing`` from ``ICNS.source_terms``, and we replace it with three new forces:
   ``BodyForce ABLMeanBoussinesq ActuatorForcing``.
 We then provide extra information about these forces.